 - A law enforcement agency may request for the confidential address of a Safe at Home participant to be released under the following circumstances:

-- If a law enforcement agency has a bona fide statutory or administrative requirement to use the participant’s actual physical address, which is confidential under Safe at Home; and
+- If a law enforcement agency has a bona fide statutory or administrative requirement to use the participant’s confidential address; and

-- the physical address will be used by that agency solely for those statutory or administrative purposes; and
+- the confidential address will be used by that agency solely for those statutory or administrative purposes; and

-- that agency shall not publicly disseminate the address information; and
+- that agency shall not publicly disseminate the confidential address information; and

-- the agency has submitted a written request and/or completed the Agency Exemption Request form; and
+- the agency has submitted a written request for information to Safe at Home; and

 - the Secretary of State has determined the request is acceptable.